 Delivering Greatest Permanent Value (GPV) benefits for Oregonians, the Board of Forestry approved high value conservation area designations in June 2013.
 These designations highlight unique conservation characteristics of different forestland areas, and demonstrate ODF’s commitment to ensuring important environmental activities continue for future generations.

-The decision changed the Oregon Forest Land Management administrative rule (OAR 629-035-0030), renaming these conservation areas once known as "special stewardship areas," to high value conservation areas and special use areas.
+The decision changed the Forest Land Management System (for State Forests) administrative rule (OAR 629-035-0030), renaming these conservation areas once known as "special stewardship areas," to hgh value conservation areas and special use areas.